Every year I take a look back at what I’ve done for Byrdseed. Here’s a quick recap on 2016…

 I added 35 new videos to Byrdseed.TV, now over three years old.
 As the site has developed, I’ve leaned towards creating student-focused videos rather than videos just for teachers.
 Most lessons now feature a version for kids.

-Thanks to some logistical help from my fantastic wife (buy her jewelry 😝), I now have an entirely self-published book: my Advanced Vocabulary Guide This was a really fun project, and I hope to have another out in 2017.
+Thanks to some logistical help from my fantastic wife, I now have an entirely self-published book: my Advanced Vocabulary Guide This was a really fun project, and I hope to have another out in 2017.
+Update: These vocabulary resources are now included in the Byrdseed.TV library of resources.

 The Don’t Do List